-Chocolate Meringue Brownie Cake is no ordinary chocolate cake.
-Using my easy meringue recipe, in this post I’ll show you how to make meringue and how to make this indulgent brownie cake.
+This Chocolate Meringue Brownie Cake is life!
+An amazing chocolate cake with meringue topping but not just any chocolate cake – a chocolate brownie cake.
+Using my easy meringue recipe, in this post I’ll show you how to make meringue from scratch and how to make this indulgent brownie cake.

-- Slightly fudgy chocolate chip chocolate brownie
+- slightly fudgy chocolate brownie;

-- Perfectly crisp meringue with a soft marshmallowy centre
+- perfectly crisp meringue with a soft marshmallowy centre;

 The reason this works so well is the brownie is dense as a brownie should be but the top is airy, crisp and light.
 The textures all work so well together and the flavour, well, it’s the best chocolate combined with the best pavlova ever.
 It takes a little time to cook but the prep is pretty easy.